3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Laguna Chaxa Park, Ojos de Salar, Miscanti and Miñiques lagoons

-• Accommodation: Hotel Pascual Andino | Hotel Desértica
+• AccommodationHotel Pascual Andino

 The last day in San Pedro will belong to death!
 Nah... let’s leave Death Valley to California.
 In San Pedro, it’s called Mars Valley (Valle de Marte), Death Valley is just the outcome of the silly linguistic distortion.

 "Is there life on Mars?"
-David Bowie asked.
+David Bowie once asked.
 Well, in San Pedro's Mars Valley, there is!
-It lies on the edge of the town with its majestic dunes and rugged landscape and it’s one of the most popular tourist destinations in the Atacama.
+It lies on the edge of the town with its majestic dunes and rugged landscape and it’s one of the most popular tourist destinations in Atacama.
 There’s also an ancient rock fortress towering over the valley and a Devil’s Throat viewpoint just a stone’s throw away.

-It’s all within 7 km (4.3 mi) from San Pedro, so it’s easily accessible by car, bike, or even by foot (not recommended unless you want to become a human french fry due to the unbearable heat).
+It’s all within 7 km (4.3 mi) from San Pedro, so it’s easily accessible by car, bike, or even by foot (not recommended unless you want to become a human French fry due to the unbearable heat).

 Read more: Practical information about entrance fees and facts, as well as more photos, are covered in my full article about Top Places in San Pedro de Atacama